rafaelcalcada/rvx/tests/spi_manager/README.md

 ## HAL Unit Tests

 The HAL unit tests verify that the RVX Hardware Abstraction Layer API works correctly with the SPI Manager.
-These tests run on an **Arty A7-35T Development Board** using the test program `spi_manager_hal_unit_tests.c`.
+These tests run on an **Arty A7-35T Development Board** using the test program `spi_manager_unit_tests.c`.

 ### Prerequisites